jeremybarbet/react-native-modalize/docs/PROPS.md

 Wether or not you want to use the native driver with the `panGestureAnimatedValue`.

-!> It's not really recommanded to set it to `false`, but sometimes you don't have choice, so this option is here for that.
+!> It's not really recommended to set it to `false`, but sometimes you don't have choice, so this option is here for that.

 | Type | Required | Default |
 | ---- | -------- | ------- |